What is Rh factor?

 If your body already has Rh antibodies, the fetus is at risk for Rh disease.
 Since Rh immune globulin won’t be helpful, the best treatment is close monitoring for the remainder of your pregnancy.
 There’s a small chance your provider will want to deliver early, but this depends on how severe the fetus’s Rh disease is.

 What complications are associated with Rh incompatibility?

-Rh incompatibility does not affect pregnant women.
-In a baby, it can cause hemolytic anemia.
-Hemolytic anemia causes a baby’s red blood cells to be destroyed faster than they can be replaced.
+Rh incompatibility doesn’t affect the pregnant person.
+In a fetus, it can cause hemolytic anemia.
+Hemolytic anemia destroys the fetus’s red blood cells faster than it can replace them.

 Can Rh incompatibility be prevented?

 Because Rh factor is genetic, it’s not possible to choose which Rh type the fetus has.
 The best prevention is to find out your Rh factor.